shrinerb/shrine/README.md

 MyUploader.upload(file, :store) #=> #<Shrine::UploadedFile>
 ```

-Internally this instantiates the uploader with the storage and calls `#upload`
+Internally this instantiates the uploader with the storage and calls
-on it:
+`Shrine#upload`:

 ```rb
 uploader = MyUploader.new(:store)